damonchandler/ansible/qs_network_time/qs_network_time/README.md

 *Ansible Tower/AWX*

-There is a Job Template in the directorate-level Ansible solution that deploys this role against Quantum Space IT's target inventory and credentials - QS Network Time.
+There is a Job Template in the QS Ansible solution that deploys this role against Quantum Space IT's target inventory and credentials - **QS Network Time**.

 Author Information
 ------------------